daniel18022008/villager_news/README.md

 - **quieter** (`volume: 0.65`)
 - **shorter draw distance** (`attenuation_distance: 8`)

-These values are in `assets/minecraft/sounds.json` and can be edited.
+These values are in `assets/minecraft/sounds.json` and are configurable.

-## Folder layout for your audio files
+## Where to put your audio files

 Put your `.ogg` files into these folders: